 Basil is an ingredient in many recipes.
 It’s certainly healthy and does wonders for a dish.
 It’s no wonder dog owners ask if this excellent herb can be incorporated into Fido’s meals.

 This amazing plant is not harmful for dogs.
 This goes for the Thai variety as well as Sweet Basil, also known as Saint John’s Wort.
 Yes, it even has medicinal properties!

 Maybe your basil is dried or in fresh form.
 Both are okay for canines in small amounts.
 Adding this herb by sprinkling it onto dog food is an idea to consider.
 Learn more!

 Can I Give My Dog Basil?
-Answer: Yes, in moderation as part of a meal
+Answer: Yes

 Pros of Basil For Dogs

 There really are no known reasons for excluding a dog from conservative consumption of fresh basil.